Kabrie/vibrantabhi19.github.io/_posts/2016-12-10-activation-function-in-neual-network.md

 The sigmoid non-linearity has the mathematical form $$ \begin{align*} & \sigma(x) = 1/(1+e^{-x}) \end{align*} $$ and is shown in the image above on the left.

 The sigmoid function takes a real-valued number and “squashes” it into range between 0 and 1.
 And this "Squasing" technique is one of the major drawbacks of the sigmoid function.
 In particular, large negative numbers become 0 and large positive numbers become 1.
-Lets see the major drawback of the Sigmoid activation function in detail:
+Let's see the major drawback of the Sigmoid activation function in detail:

-- **Sigmoids saturate and kill gradients:** I just mentioned that the sigmoid function squashes a number in the range of 0 and 1 and as a result the neuron's activatiobn saturates at wither 1 or 0.
+- **Sigmoids saturate and kill gradients:** I just mentioned that the sigmoid function squashes a number in the range of 0 and 1 and as a result the neuron's activation saturates at wither 1 or 0.
 See the sigmoid curve once again, at large positive negative values the gradient is almost 0.
 Now during Backpropagation this gradients are supposed to be multiplied by the local gradient at each neuron and in this case the output of backpropagation will almost come out to be 0 (due to very small gradient value).
 Therefore, if the local gradient is very small, it will effectively “kill” the gradient and almost no signal will flow through the neuron to its weights and recursively to its data.

-- **Sigmoid outputs are not zero-centered:** Many a times (almost everytime) it happens that the neuron recieves data thaat is not zero-centered.
-In that case if the data coming into the neuron is always positive, the gradient on the weights 'w' will always be either positive or all negative during backpropogation(depending upon the gradient).
+- **Sigmoid outputs are not zero-centered:** Many a times (almost everytime) it happens that the neuron receives data that is not zero-centered.
+In that case if the data coming into the neuron is always positive, the gradient on the weights 'w' will always be either positive or all negative during backpropagation(depending upon the gradient).
 Due to this the gradient updates will be very random (zig-zag shape to be precise) which is very undesirable.

-- **Slow convergence:** THe sigmoid activation function has a very slow convergence.
+- **Slow convergence:** The sigmoid activation function has a very slow convergence.
 So the initialization of the weights become very important if we are using the sigmoid activation function.
-(The reason can be infered from the above two points), if the initial weights are too large then most of the neurons would saturate and the network will barely learn.
+(The reason can be inferred from the above two points), if the initial weights are too large then most of the neurons would saturate and the network will barely learn.
 (Tip: Start with a very small 'w')

 - **Expensive:** The sigmoid function uses the exponential function, which is computationally expensive as compared to other activation functions.